 The term of the license suspension depends on the offender's age and the number of points accumulated in a set period of time.
 For drivers under the age of 18, there is up to a 3 month license loss for the accumulation of 6 points, which means that a DWI will result in a points suspension in addition to the other court and administrative penalties imposed for that offense.
 There are longer license losses for the accumulation of 12 points in two calendar years or 18 points in three calendar years.
 For drivers between the ages of 18 and 21 years old, the accumulation of 9 points in one calendar year will result in a license loss of up to 3 months with longer license losses based on the accumulation of 15 points in two calendar years or 21 points in three calendar years.

 For drivers 21 years old and older, there is up to a 3 month license suspension for the accumulation of 12 points in one calendar year with longer license losses for 18 points in two calendar years or 24 points in three calendar years.
 There is 6 hour defense driving/attitude course available for those concerned about points, which allows you to subtract 3 points from your point assessment such that the points remain on your motor vehicle record, but are not counted toward license suspension.
 If you are concerned about the accumulation of demerit points based on multiple motor vehicle driving offenses, you should consider consulting with an attorney prior to pleading guilty and sending the ticket in for payment.
-Our attorneys defend motor vehicle offenses and can assist you to account for points exposure.
+Our New Hampshire DWI attorneys defend motor vehicle offenses and can assist you to account for points exposure.

 Possession / Transportation of Drugs & Alcohol